 As for the Annual Event, our concept is more or less similar although we plan to invite a wider audience with different projects to be presented.
 Our analysis of the seminar notes that diversity of the presented projects is very important in order to keep the interest of an audience for a half-day event.
 At this point of implementation, we find such events very important as the momentum of project implementation and results is now and so is the timing for increasing awareness of the grants and their priorities.

 We perceive to enhance the NFP website with information on open calls and projects, as well as regular update of the PO contact information.
-The Procurement for publicity materials has finally been finalized and we expect to have most of the items available for the Annual Event in order to contribute to the awareness raising.

 With regards to the information and publicity activities of the PO the picture is quite diverse.
 While all programmes are familiar with general activities like opening/closing events, basic website management and production of information materials, few have undertaken additional activities like being active on the social media.
 Exceptions from this are the NGO Fund Operator, the POs for the Children and Youth at Risk and the Justice Sector programmes.
-The NFP has advised the Scholarship Fund operator to establish a facebook page as this is crucial for reaching its target groups.
-It should also be noted that some POs like the MoI have created facebook pages but have almost no activities.
 Our overall message for the POs for 2016 will be to put all communication efforts on disseminating the results under the supported projects using all available channels.

 Work plan